nielsbot/Orange/README.markdown

     view { .backgroundColor { .red <= 0.5; .green <= 0.2; .blue < 1.0 } }

 Note that the bind statements inside a scope don't need to specify the target object--it is specified by the key path in the parent scope.
-At the top level of your scope the parent scope of the object the script is attached to.
-The keyword `self` means "the object to script is attached to".
+At the top level of your script the parent scope is the object the script is attached to.
+The keyword `self` represents "the object to script is attached to".

 Normally bindings are always ‘live’.
 Changes in the expression are applied at the destination keypath immediately.
 You can specify a __trigger__ as a scope and this causes your bindings to run only at certain times.
 For example, you can use the trigger `"layout"` to run your bindings during `-layoutSubviews`:

     <layout> {
         .subviews {